-Not only that, you are allowed to have up to one ounce of cannabis as long you keep it inside your residence.
+You can also have up to one ounce of cannabis as long you keep it inside your residence.

 However, you can have more than this amount in your possession and purchase or transfer it from another person holding onto more than the legal limit.

-If you get caught with over an ounce outside your home, the only distinction is you can be charged with a misdemeanor and spend up to a year in prison.
+If you get caught over an ounce outside your home, the only distinction is you can be charged with a misdemeanor and spend up to a year in prison.

 Delta 8 Legal In Alaska: State Law Vs. Federal Law.

 In the United States, you have individual states, each governed by its own set of rules.

 Although the federal government sets laws that apply to all states, it is up to each state to legally define what is allowed within its borders.

 In Alaska, it is legal for residents over 21 or older to possess and consume cannabis.
 However, it’s currently not permitted to have Delta 8-related products.

 One of the only things you are not allowed to do is smoke cannabis publicly, which both the state and federal levels look illegal.